DreymaR/BigBagKbdTrixTMK/README.md

 More info
 ---------

-* Run the enclosed MakeFlash script with -h for more help and info.
+* Run the enclosed MakeFlash script with `-h` for more help and info.
 * The MakeFlash script can install the needed AVR tools for Linux, and Git plus TMK before building/flashing.
-* The install switches (-a and -g) can also update existing tools/TMK.
+* The install switches (`-a` and `-g`) can also update existing tools/TMK.
-* If you already have TMK, my dir should be placed within or beside the tmk_keyboard dir.
+* If you already have TMK, this dir should be placed within or beside the `tmk_keyboard` dir.
-* Alternatively, the contents of my dir could be placed directly in the tmk_keyboard dir.
+* Alternatively, the contents of this dir could be placed directly in the `tmk_keyboard` dir.
 * The hexfile folder holds precompiled .hex binaries, most for the USB-2-USB converter; new backups may also go there.
 * The unimaps folder holds universal keymaps suitable for all controllers.

 * Hasu's PS/2-USB converter currently uses the ATmega32U2 chip, vs the USB-USB controller's ATmega32U4
-* To compile for the PS/2-USB converter: $> ./makeflash_tmk_dreymar.sh -d converter/ps2_usb/ -m Makefile.unimap.rev2
+* To compile for the PS/2-USB converter: `$> ./makeflash_tmk_dreymar.sh -d converter/ps2_usb/ -m Makefile.unimap.rev2`

 Links & notes